Thursday, July 27, 2017

 This New World, to me, is like a pair of Chuck Taylors.
 It's not the fastest or sportiest, but it's comfortable and reliable.

-The Early 'Modern' Adult Bicycle in the U.S: 1930s-50s
+Overview of the Early 'Modern' Adult Bicycle in the U.S: 1930s-50s

 Introduction: